hoshikawa2/OCI_API_Gateway_Automation2/README.md

 - OCI API Gateway authorization function cannot read Transformations (HEADER, QUERY, BODY)
 - OCI API Gateway authorization function cannot obtain the deployment_id, route path and gateway_id while the function is running
+- OCI API Gateway Authorization Function with **IDCS OAuth2** validation has the limitation to 60/90 requests/second but can uses the OCI API Gateway **cache** on HEADER **token**.
+If you are thinking use the token cache to pass authentication, remember that the Authorization function has the Swagger/OpenAPI validation too, so the validation will not occur.
+The routine will bypass the validation because of the OCI API Gateway cache.

 **These services (createApi, deployApi and applyValidationApi)**